dmgonch/azure-quickstart-templates/quickstarts/microsoft.devcenter/devbox-ready-to-code-image/README.md

 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.devcenter%2Fdevbox-ready-to-code-image%2Fazuredeploy.json)

 This sample demonstrates building `Ready-To-Code` images containing everything a developer needs (configuration, source, packages, binaries) to minimize the time used for setting up a new Dev Box.
 The sample relies on Dev Box Image Template to provide flexible approach for building images using Azure Image Builder.

-For larger teams, representing `Ready-To-Code` environments via `Infrastructure-As-Code` is extremely complex due to larger repositories, more tools (sometimes proprietary or legacy), and slower builds.
-Many customization steps are often similar across teams, but dedicating time and effort to create and maintain a sharable set of customizations is challenging.
-Making these customizations flexible enough to meet the needs of most teams in a large company is even harder.
-The Dev Box Image Template presented in this sample is targeted at addressing these challenges while using generic technologies like `Bicep`, `Azure Image Builder`, `Azure DevOps`.
+See as well [this blog post](#TODO-ADD-POST-LINK).

 ## Deployed Resources
 The sample builds 3 images to demonstrate various configuration options of the Dev Box Image Template.
 For each image the template creates the following Azure resources: